-South Africa became a Party to the WHO Framework Convention on Tobacco Control on April 19, 2005.
+South Africa became a Party to the WHO Framework Convention on Tobacco Control on July 18, 2005.

-This country’s legal measures were reviewed by our legal staff and verified by in-country lawyers or tobacco control experts.
+This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.